-Believe it or not, the word “landrace” comes from the Danish language and simply means “origin.”
-So as you may have already guessed, landrace marijuana strains are the original cannabis strains – the ancestors of the massive variety of hybrids that we enjoy smoking today.
+The word “landrace” comes from the Danish language and means “origin.”
+So as you may have already guessed, landrace marijuana strains represent the oldest known cannabis strains.
+Therefore, landraces are the ancestors of the many different types of hybrids that cannabis consumers enjoy today.

-In this article, we will explore the historical and geographical roots of the plant we all know and love, and take a look at some of the potential advantages (as well as disadvantages) of landrace strains over the more popular – and easier to find – hybrid phenotypes.
+In this article, we will explore the historical and geographical roots of the cannabis plant.
+We will also look at some of the potential advantages (and disadvantages) of landrace strains over hybrids.

 Landrace Strains vs. Hybrids: What’s the Difference?

-Without a doubt, most strains of weed that are available today are hybrids.
-This means that they have been created through selective breeding to have particular genetic properties: high-THC, low THC, no THC, high-CBD, low-CBD, purple nugs, fruity flavors – you name it, it’s probably been bred before!
+Without a doubt, the vast majority of cannabis strains available today are hybrids.
+This means that they have been created through selective breeding to produce and preserve particular genetic properties.
+For example, some hybrids contain:

-While having all this choice is a definite plus, it can also be confusing – especially if you are new to cannabis and don’t know what you are looking for.
-If you have ever browsed the various cannabis strains available, you undoubtedly will have come across terms such as “sativa” and “indica,” and you may be aware that these are renowned for producing slightly different effects.
+While having lots of options is a definite plus, it can also be confusing.
+This is especially true if you are new to cannabis and don’t know what you are looking for.
+If you’ve browsed the various cannabis strains available, you’ve undoubtedly come across terms such as “sativa” and “indica.”
+You may even be aware that these are renowned for producing slightly different effects.

-However, most of the time these terms are actually a little misleading.
-It is more accurate, in fact, to use the terms “sativa-dominant” or “indica-dominant” as these strains are so often hybrids.
-The only pure sativa or indica strains are the landrace strains, and these are increasingly hard to come by.
+However, most of the time, these terms are a little misleading.
+It is more accurate to use the terms “sativa-dominant” or “indica-dominant” as these strains are often hybrids.
+The only pure sativa or indica strains are the landrace strains, which are increasingly hard to come by.

-So why are landrace cannabis strains so special?
-To fully understand, first we need to take a quick lesson in cannabis history — and a brief refresher on global geography.
+So why are landrace cannabis strains so unique?
+To fully understand this, we first need to take a brief lesson on cannabis history and global geography.

 Landrace Weed: A Brief History

-It is widely believed that the very first strains of cannabis grew in the foothills of the Himalayas in an area which lies on the modern-day Afghan/Pakistan border.
-Even now, this area is still known for producing prized marijuana strains with a high resin content, making them ideal for producing hash.
+The consensus is that the very first cannabis strains grew in the foothills of the Himalayas.
+More specifically, in an area that lies on the modern-day Afghan/Pakistan border.
+Even now, this area is still known for producing prized marijuana strains with a high resin content.
+Their abundance of resin makes these landrace strains ideal for producing hash.

 With so many people transporting cannabis from place to place, it is no wonder that it began to evolve as a species.
-For example, to grow a plant in a warmer climate that traditionally had thrived in cold, mountainous conditions, evolutionary changes obviously have to be made.
-Ultimately, it was likely this non-selective breeding which gave us the hundreds of cannabis strains we have available today.
+For example, to grow a plant in a warmer climate that traditionally thrived in cold, mountainous conditions, evolutionary changes had to occur.
+It is likely that this non-selective breeding gave rise to the hundreds of cannabis strains available today.

 Landrace Cannabis: The Original Sativa and Indica Strains

-You are probably familiar with the terms sativa and indica, and are aware that these different cannabis phenotypes are renowned for the different highs that they produce.
+You may be familiar with the terms sativa and indica and know that these cannabis phenotypes can produce different highs.
 But did you know that these terms can tell you just as much about where a strain originated?

 Generally speaking, sativa strains grew naturally in areas that were closer to the equator.
 Due to the long, hot summers and lack of water, the plants grew tall and slender, reaching heights well over six feet.
 They have narrow, delicate leaves and a longer flowering cycle than their indica cousins.

-In terms of effects on the body and mind, sativa strains are known for providing an energizing, cerebral high that is great for socializing or sparking your creativity.
-Some of the most commonly reported medicinal benefits include relieving anxiety and depression, as well as stimulating the appetite.
+Sativa strains are known for providing an energizing, cerebral high that is great for socializing or sparking your creativity.
+Some of the most commonly reported medicinal benefits include relieving anxiety and depression and stimulating the appetite.

-They also tend to grow shorter and bushier than sativa strains, and usually have much broader leaves.
-To allow these plants to deal with sudden and drastic seasonal changes, they have a shorter flowering cycle than their sativa counterparts.
+They also tend to grow shorter and bushier than sativa strains and usually have much broader leaves.
+To deal with sudden and drastic seasonal changes, these plants typically have a shorter flowering cycle than their sativa counterparts.

 “There are biochemically distinct strains of cannabis, but the sativa/indica distinction as commonly applied in [modern] literature is total nonsense and an exercise in futility.
 One cannot in any way currently guess the biochemical content of a given cannabis plant based on its height, branching, or leaf morphology.”